Bijman/srb2bld/README.md

      4. If on Linux you get error with "/dev/fuse" or FUSE when running script, then load fuse module with "sudo modprobe fuse".
 You can write "fuse" in configuration file, usually in file "/etc/modules" or "/etc/modules-load.d/fuse.conf" or "/etc/conf.d/modules/fuse.conf", to automatically load this module at boot.

      5. If 64-bit Linux system has issues with creating or loading "Sonic Robo Blast 2 Final Demo" (AppImage or installed), make sure you have installed 32-bit versions of FUSE and glibc:

-         - Debian/Ubuntu/Debian based/Ubuntu based: sudo dpkg --add-architecture i386 && sudo apt update && sudo apt install fuse:i386 libc6:i386 zlib1g:i386
+         - Debian/Ubuntu/Debian based/Ubuntu based: "sudo dpkg --add-architecture i386 && sudo apt update && sudo apt install fuse:i386 libc6:i386 zlib1g:i386",

+         - Arch/Arch based: uncomment the [multilib] section in /etc/pacman.conf and do "sudo pacman -Syu --needed" and then use one of the AUR helpers that you have installed - "pikaur -S --needed lib32-fuse2 lib32-glibc" or "paru -S --needed lib32-fuse2 lib32-glibc" or "yay -S --needed lib32-fuse2 lib32-glibc",

+         - Gentoo/Gentoo based: "ABI_X86=32 sudo -E emerge -av sys-fs/fuse sys-libs/glibc",

+         - Fedora/Fedora based: "sudo dnf install fuse-libs.i686 glibc.i686" for Fedora Workstation/Server or "rpm-ostree install -A --idempotent fuse-libs.i686 glibc.i686" for Fedora Silverblue/Kinoite,

+         - OpenSUSE/OpenSUSE based: "sudo zypper in libfuse2-32bit glibc-32bit",

+         - Void: "sudo xbps-install -S void-repo-multilib && sudo xbps-install -Su && sudo xbps-install -S fuse-32bit glibc-32bit".

-     6. If Linux system has issue with running build because of not found compiled libraries, even though they are installed, set export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH" in "~/.bash_profile" or "~/.zshrc".
+     6. If Linux system has issue with running build because of not found compiled libraries, even though they are installed, set: export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH" in "~/.bash_profile" or "~/.zshrc".

      7. There are couple of patches applied within source code of games.
 Their purpose is to prevent conflicts of installing/running of multiple builds overlapping each other with the same names of directories for storing assets and configuration/saves.
 Other patches include fixing compilation for some builds on particular systems.